 For most pupils they will be bale to access the curriculum alongside their peers.
 However for a small majority additional changes may need to be made.

-- When a pupil has been identified with special needs their work will be differentiated by the class teacher to enable them to access the curriculum more easily.
+- When a pupil has been identified with special needs their work will be scaffolded or differentiated by the class teacher to enable them to access the curriculum.

 - Teaching assistants (TA’s) may be allocated to work with the pupil 1:1 or in a small focused group to target specific needs.